If a game or match is not completed, players may concede or mutually agree to a draw in that game or match.

 Players may not agree to a concession or draw in exchange for any reward or incentive.
 Doing so will be considered Bribery (see section 5.2).

-Ignorance of this rule is not a defense for having committed it, and doing so carries a penalty of Disqualification (see IPG 4.4: Bribery and Wagering).
-A player who is offered any reward or incentive must alert a judge immediately.
+Ignorance of this rule is not a defense for having committed it, however there are different penalties on if this was done knowing/not knowing this was illegal (see IPG 4.4: Bribery and Wagering).
+Typically Judges make announcements stating this is illegal, so it is unlikely that a player can credibly claim ignorance.
+It is recommended that a player who is offered any reward or incentive alert a judge immediately.

-If a player refuses to play, it is assumed that he or she has conceded the match.
+If a player refuses to play, it is assumed that they have conceded the match.